Hypertopic/idaifield2hypertopic/README.md

         }

 ### 2. Argos installation
-Once the databases are duplicated, follow the installation procedure of Argos described here : <https://github.com/Hypertopic/Argos> in each duplicated database.
+Once the databases are replicated, follow the installation procedure of Argos described here : <https://github.com/Hypertopic/Argos> in each duplicated database.
 This will add a design document `_design/argos` with the following set of views :
 * attribute
 * corpus
 * corpusV1